History of U.S. Immigration Laws

 The grounds for exclusion and deportation of subversives were expanded.
 All aliens were required to report their address annually.

-The multiple laws which governed immigration and naturalization to that time were brought into one comprehensive statute.
+The multiple laws which governed immigration and naturalization to that time were brought into one comprehensive statute, the Immigration and Nationality Act of 1952.
 It (1) reaffirmed the national origins quota system, (2) limited immigration from the Eastern Hemisphere while leaving the Western Hemisphere unrestricted, (3) established preferences for skilled workers and relatives of U.S. citizens and permanent resident aliens; and (4) tightened security and screening standards and procedures.

-The national origins quota system was abolished.
-But still maintained was the principle of numerical restriction by establishing 170,000 Hemispheric and 20,000 per country ceilings and a seven-category preference system (favoring close relatives of U.S. citizens and permanent resident aliens, those with needed occupational skills, and refugees) for the Eastern Hemisphere and a separate 120,000 ceiling for the Western Hemisphere.
+The Hart-Cellar Act abolished the national origins quota system but still maintained was the principle of numerical restriction by establishing 170,000 Hemispheric and 20,000 per country ceilings and a seven-category preference system (favoring close relatives of U.S. citizens and permanent resident aliens, those with needed occupational skills, and refugees) for the Eastern Hemisphere and a separate 120,000 ceiling for the Western Hemisphere.

 The 20,000 per-country immigration ceilings and the preference system became applied to Western-Hemisphere countries.
 The separate Hemispheric ceilings were maintained.

 1978—The separate ceilings for Eastern and Western Hemispheric immigration were combined into one world-wide limit of 290,000.

 The Refugee Act removed refugees as a preference category and established clear criteria and procedures for their admission.
 It also reduced the world-wide ceiling for immigrants from 290,000 to 270,000.